Modelling of impaired cerebral blood flow due to gaseous emboli: Model

 \subsection{Buoyancy}

-The effects of buoyancy are emulated by introducing preferential directions at bifurcations.
-An additional weighting, $w_A = (1+A_g\cos(\theta))/2$ is included in the weighted probability to account for buoyancy.
-This type of weighting is consistent with the results in \cite{eshpuniyani2005a}.
+The effects of buoyancy were emulated by introducing a probability weighting, $w_A = (1+A_g\cos(\theta))/2$, related to the orientation of the branches with respect to gravity. $A_g$ is a parameter that varies between 0 and 1, where $A_g=0$ represents no correction due to buoyancy (where $w=1/2$, as in the previous version of the model) and $A_g=1$ represents an extreme correction.
+This type of weighting is consistent with the results in \cite{eshpuniyani2005a}, where $\theta$ is the angle between the plane of the bifurcation and the horizontal.
+We note that this form for the weighting is {\it ad-hoc}, but running the code with $A_g=1$ will demonstrate the essence of the corrections that are required to describe highly buoyant bubbles.
 Once the additional weighting factors are introduced, the probability that an embolus travels in direction A at a bifurcation is,